domienschepers/wifi-framework/README.md

 Say you want to test whether a client ever encrypts frames using an all-zero key.
 This can happen during a [key reinstallation attack](https://www.krackattacks.com/#demo).
-By using the framework you don't need to reimplement all functionality of an access point, but only need to write the following test case:
+By using the framework you do not need to reimplement all functionality of an access point, but only need to write the following test case:

 ```python